Murtosa

 The present Mayor is Joaquim Manuel Baptista, elected by the Social Democratic Party.
 The municipal holiday is September 8.

-Numerous Murtosa residents have immigrated to Newark, New Jersey and other cities in the New York City metropolitan area of the United States.
+Numerous Murtosa residents have immigrated to Naugatuck, Connecticut Newark, New Jersey and other cities in the New York City metropolitan area of the United States.
 They have formed numerous social clubs and institutions in Newark and the broader region.

 Economy

 Agriculture, fishing and canned fish preserves industry are the main activities.

 Demographics

 Parishes

 Administratively, the municipality is divided into 4 civil parishes (freguesias):